cca/equella_cli/readme.md

 ### Endpoints

 A series of configured endpoint shortcuts are available.
-A common feature of these shortcuts is that they allow you to retrieve an object by its _name_ (case sensitive, usually) rather than its UUID.
+A common feature of these shortcuts is that they allow you to retrieve an object by its _name_ (case insensitive, usually) rather than its UUID.

 #### Collections